PumpMagic/aces-rank-extractor/README.md

     itself behind multiple authentication servers.
 I haven't got the time to extract the keys required from my Switch hardware and game cart to make that authentication happen.
 Even if I did, my account would probably get flagged pretty quickly for scraping. :)

+## TODO

+* Generate Tesseract training data for leaderboard fonts.
+Seems to be one for number columns and one for nickname column
+    * The number column font is close to Nexa Black, but more vertically squished.
+* Speed up OCR by parallelizing, or just figuring out a lower bound on OCR FPS that leads to acceptable results

 ## Disclaimer